-l, , authorize the FAU Board of Trustees

-period commencing not earlier the received by the University, members and in such amount as may be constitution and bylaws of UFF and UFF, and I direct that the sum so CAFL-CIO dues payments and contents and contents. nan seven bership due established id certified id deducted be ntributions I income ta days from the date this authorization is days from the date this authorization is des of FAU Chapter of United Faculty of different time to time in accordance with the in writing to the FAU Board of Trustees by the paid over to UFF.
-UFF, FEA, NEA-AFT to UFF-PAC are not tax deductible as tax purposes.
-However, they may be tax nal Revenue Code.
+I, , authorize the FAU Board of Trustees, through the University, to deduct from my pay, starting with the first full biweekly pay period commencing not earlier than seven days from the date this authorization is received by the University, membership dues of FAU Chapter of United Faculty of Florida in such amount as may be established from time to time in accordance with the constitution and bylaws of UFF and certified in writing to the FAU Board of Trustees by UFF, and I direct that the sum so deducted be paid over to UFF.
+UFF, FEA, NEA-AFT, AFL-CIO dues payments and contributions to UFF-PAC are not tax deductible as charitable contributions for federal income tax purposes.
+However, they may be tax deductible under other provisions of the Internal Revenue Code.

-thirty days written notice to the FA this Dues Check-off Authorization NU Office of tinue until revoked by me at any time upor of Human Resources, and to UFF.
-Unless ed in the manner heretofore stated, this effect in accordance with the provisions o
+The above deduction authorization shall continue until revoked by me at any time upon thirty days written notice to the FAU Office of Human Resources, and to UFF.
+Unless this Dues Check-off Authorization is revoked in the manner heretofore stated, this authorization shall remain in full force and effect in accordance with the provisions of Section 447, Florida Statutes.

 Date Employee's Signature

 Social Security Number Name-printed

 Department University

 Effective date if later than above:

-Please return to your Chapter Me Building, 213 South Adams Street, Chair or the UFF State Office, FTP-NEA ee, FL 32301.
+Please return to your Chapter Membership Cha Building, 213 South Adams Street, Tallahassee, F •

-Please PRINT complete informatio n where ne ecessary.
+Please PRINT complete information where necess sary.

+Check One

-Social Security Number Ms. Mrs s.
-Last Name, First Name
+Che ck One 9 Social Security Number Last Name, First Name

 Home Address

+Campus Address

+Department

+City, State, Zip Code

+Office Phone

+Home Phone

-Campus Address partment City, State, Zip Code Office Phone Home Phone ====================================== :====== :he United Faculty y of Florida (UFF, FEA, NEA-AFT, All UFF members are also members (Political Action Committee), the Education Association and the AFL- American Feder ration of Teachers, the National UFF, FEA, NEA-AFT, AFL-CIO dues are 1 percent of total salary for members for which the United Faculty of Florida is the bargaining agent.
+All UFF members are also members of the Florida Education Association, UFF-PAC (Political Action Committee), the American Federation of Teachers, the National Education Association and the AFL-CIOP at no additional cost.

+UFF, FEA, NEA-AFT, AFL-CIO dues are 1 percent of total salary^{} for members for which the United Faculty of Florida is the bargaining agent.
 If you do not wish to contribute to UFF-PAC, notify FEA for refund information.
 UFF, FEA, NEA-AFT, AFL-CIO dues payments and contributions to UFF-PAC are not tax deductible as charitable contributions for Federal income tax purposes.
 However, they may be tax deductible under other provisions of the Internal Revenue Code.

+Total salary for purposes of dues deductions includes any money received by the employee for in-unit work.
+If insufficient funds remain after mandatory deductions, the University has no obligation to process dues deductions.

+Signature of Member

+Date

-Total salary for purposes of dues employee for in-unit work.
-If insuffi University has no obligation to proce icient funds remai in after mandatory deductions, the Signature of Member Dat te Return your completed membership form to your Chapter Membership Chair or the UFF State Office, 306 East Park Avenue, Tallahassee, FL 32301 UFF, FE FACULTY OF FL EA, NEA-AFT, AF LL DEDUCTION A I,through the University, to deduct fr period commencing not earlier that received by the University, contribu- amount of \$1.00 per pay period, an UFF. om my pay, start an seven days fr utions to the UFF om the date this authorization is Political Action Committee in the
+Return your completed membership form to your Chapter Membership Chair or the UFF State Office, 306 East Park Avenue, Tallahassee, FL 32301

+UNITED FACULTY OF FLORIDA UFF, FEA, NEA-AFT, AFL-CIO UFF-PAC PAYROLL DEDUCTION AUTHORIZATION FORM

+I,, authorize the Florida Board of Trustees, through the University, to deduct from my pay, starting with the first full biweekly pay period commencing not earlier than seven days from the date this authorization is received by the University, contributions to the UFF Political Action Committee in the amount of \$1.00 per pay period, and I direct that the sum so deducted be paid over to UFF.